ivangfr/springboot-ldap-testcontainers/README.md

   ```

 - Run the command below to start the **Unit** and **Integration Tests**
-  > **Note**: `Testcontainers` will start automatically `OpenLDAP` Docker container before some tests begin and will shut it down when the tests finish.
+  > **Note**: `Testcontainers` will start the `OpenLDAP` Docker container automatically before some tests begin and will shut it down when the tests finish.
   ```
   ./mvnw clean verify --projects simple-service
   ```